MostafaGalal1/Secpar/README.md

 - **Automatic README Generation**: Secpar automatically generates a README file for your GitHub repository, listing all your code submissions with problem details, links, and tags.

 - **Incremental Scraping**: Secpar keeps track of previously scraped submissions, ensuring that only new submissions are added to your repository.

+- **Multi-account Scraping**: Scrape the same platform more than once in case of having multiple accounts on that platform without worry of redundancy.

 - **Authentication**: Securely authenticate with the supported platforms to access your submissions.